angus-mackenzie/ASD-Notes/contributing.md

 # Contributing
 These are notes compiled for a third year Computer Science course.
 Hence, they are not a total representation of ASD - but rather a representation of the course's contents.
 That being said - if you feel I have left anything out, could have explained something better, made an error somewhere, or anything at all- please feel free to contribute to this repository.

-# Contributing
-These are notes compiled for a third year Computer Science course.
-Hence, they are not a total representation of ASD - but rather a representation of the course's contents.
-That being said - if you feel I have left anything out, could have explained something better, made an error somewhere, or anything at all- please feel free to contribute to this repository.

 ## How To
 Format your Markdown however you like, as long as it is readable and gets the point across 🏄